Background pattern

 General disorders and administration site conditions:

-If you consider that any of the adverse effects you are experiencing are severe or if you notice any adverse effect not mentioned in this prospectus, inform your doctor or pharmacist.
+If you consider that any of the side effects you are suffering from is serious or if you notice any side effect not mentioned in this package leaflet, inform your doctor or pharmacist.

-Keep out of reach and sight of children.
+Keep out of the reach and sight of children.

-No special conservation conditions are required.
+No special storage conditions are required.

-Composition of HYDROCHLORIDE OF PHENYLEPHRINE ALTAN
+Composition of PHENYLEPHRINE HYDROCHLORIDE ALTAN

 The active ingredient is phenylephrine (hydrochloride).
 Each ampoule contains 10 mg of phenylephrine (hydrochloride).

-The other components are: hydrochloric acid, sodium hydroxide, and water for injectable preparations.
+The other components are: Hydrochloric acid, sodium hydroxide, and water for injectable preparations.

-Appearance of the product and contents of the package
+Appearance of the product and package contents

 Each package contains 10 ampoules of 1 ml.